-But recently there have been many reports of an “Error UI-800-3” occurring, this error has been seen on almost all the devices that are supported by Netflix and continues to agonize users.
-In this article, we will discuss some of the causes of the error and try to provide you with solutions which will be targeted in removing all the problems which are causing issues with the streaming service
+Recently there have been many reports of an “Error UI-800-3” occurring, this error has been seen on almost all the devices that are supported by Netflix and continue to agonize users.
+In this article, we will discuss some of the causes of the error and try to provide you with solutions that will be targeted in removing all the problems which are causing issues with the streaming service

 What Causes the Error UI-800-3?

 The cause of this problem is not specific and a number of factors could be causing the issue, some of the causes are

 - Cached Data: Often Netflix stores images, scripts, and other media files on your device.
 It is possible that the cached data on your device might be causing the issue by interfering with the service.

 - Signing in: Sometimes, this error can also be associated with a “Signing in” problem that Netflix is facing.